mailmekurt-dotcom/VeldLink-2026/README.md

-# VeldLink-2026
+# Sync Logic Fix Branch

-Edge Gateway and Smart Sync solution designed to maintain reliable livestock export data synchronization in low-connectivity environments.
+This branch was created to isolate and repair the Smart Sync transmission failure caused by intermittent power interruptions at remote Edge Gateways.
+The branch allows developers to test and validate sync recovery improvements without affecting the stable production environment.